 Pre-eruption, 2010: The Icelandic Meteorological Office (IMO) was responsible for monitoring Icelandic volcanoes and collaborated closely with the University of Iceland.
-IMO also ran daily simulations with the London Volcanic Ash Advisory Centre (VAAC) for a hypothetical eruption of Katla volcano with the particular weather patterns for the day: there were channels for communication on the specific issue of aviation.
+IMO also ran daily simulations with the London Volcanic Ash Advisory Centre (VAAC) for a hypothetical eruption of Katla volcano with the particular weather patterns for the day: there were channels for communication on the specific issue of aviation, described by interviewees.
 However, other forms of risk from volcanoes in Iceland were not considered by the UK government as an issue (Oppenheimer, 2010).

 During the eruption: From a political perspective, the 2010 eruption of Eyjafjallajökull was critical in alerting the governments of Northern Europe to the possibility of volcanic ash from Iceland affecting a much larger area.
 This demonstrates the generally reactive political attitude to volcanic eruptions, as is the case for all of the case studies in this paper.
 In the UK, the Eyjafjallajökull eruption had been a shock for government (sense-making):

 Certainly the volcanic ash came rather out of the normal run of the mill, and we didn’t have a specific policy team, so the emergencies team stepped into action.
-(DEFRA Official 1, Oct 2013)
+(UK Official 1, Oct 2013)

 During the crisis, the approach within government departments in the UK was to try to get people together whose expertise might be important.
 Within DEFRA (The Department for Environment, Food and Rural Affairs) for example:

 We recognised there might be an impact on the environment and on farming, so we thought about people like air quality people, water quality, water availability, grasslands, so livestock, and pulled together the relevant policy teams from around the department who lead on all these things.
 They in turn had their own science contacts in the world and we, within a few days, had picked up quite a network of people.
-(DEFRA Official 1, Oct 2013).
+(UK Official 1, Oct 2013).

 The potential issues with air quality, ash deposition and water contamination were dismissed after a few days in communication with Scottish environmental monitoring agencies because the level of ash detected was not significant.